Signatures of alternating group actions with non-zero quotient genus: Computations for small

 If $k$ is even, the existence of a generating vector for $[1;k]$ guarantees a generating vector for $[1;k,k,k]$: take $(a,b,c, c^{-1},c)$ as a generating vector (and similarly any odd number of $k$'s).
 For $k$ even, then, we must also search for generating vectors for $[1;k,k]$.
 Once we have those generating vectors we can find a generating vector for $[1;k,k,k,k]$ (and indeed any even number of $k$'s) using the same idea as we did for an odd number of $k$'s.

-Finally, for every pair $n_1,n_2 \in \mathcal{O}_G$ $n_1 \neq n_2$ we demonstrate elements in $A_n$ of order $n_1$ and $n_2$ which generate the group $A_n$.
-This guarantees that for any signature $[1;n_1, \ldots, n_r]$ where at least two distinct values appear among the $n_i$'s we can find a generating vector.
-Simply pick two $n_i$ that are different and use our generated example of pairs which generate the group.
-Then choose any elements in order $A_n$ of orders the remaining $n_i$ values.
+Finally, for every pair $n_1,n_2 \in \mathcal{O}_G$ with $n_1 \neq n_2$ we demonstrate elements in $A_n$ of order $n_1$ and $n_2$ which generate the group $A_n$.
+This guarantees that for any signature $[1;n_1, \ldots, n_r]$ in which at least two distinct values appear among the $n_i$ we can find a generating vector.
+We simply pick two $n_i$ that are different and use our generated example of pairs which generate the group.
+Additionally we choose any elements in $A_n$ with orders equal to the remaining $n_i$.
 Then we use Proposition \ref{prop:trans-support} in much the same way as we did in the second to last paragraph of Theorem \ref{thm-twoperiods}.

-The computer code (written in Magma \cite{magma} and Python), its output (in particular generating vectors for each of the signature families described above), and more details may be found at \cite{git_repo}.
+The computer code (written in Magma \cite{magma} and Python), its output (in particular generating vectors for each of the signature families described above) and more details may be found at \cite{git_repo}.
 This work utilized resources from Unity, a collaborative, multi-institution high-performance computing cluster managed by UMass Amherst Research Computing and Data.